Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 What are the biggest risks for property prices in Da Nang in 2026?

-As of early 2026, the three biggest risks for property prices in Da Nang are: interest rates rising faster than expected, global trade volatility hurting Vietnam's growth, and execution delays on major infrastructure projects that have been priced into expectations.
+As of early 2026, the three biggest risks for Da Nang property prices are: interest rates rising faster than expected and reducing buyer affordability, global trade volatility slowing Vietnam's growth and weakening domestic confidence, and delays or cancellations in major infrastructure projects like the Lien Chieu Port that have already been priced into certain neighborhoods.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Da Nang.